cspotcode/angl/README.md

 Script definitions are hoisted, i.e., it does not matter where in the file it is defined, you can still use it.
 They are also global, which means other files also see them.
 Scripts can see the local variables of the surrounding script or program.
 However, they cannot see the variables on the instance.

 Script definitions **cannot be nested inside other scripts**.
 They can only be at the top level in a file.

+Scripts are closures, and so they inherit the var scope they were created within.
+This cascades down, such that a script nested in a script nested in a script can access variables from the top-level.
+However, scripts inherit the instance scope they are *run* within.

 In GML there is no direct equivalent to this statement.
 You can create scripts graphically, but you cannot specify argument names (you must use `argument0`, `argument1`, etc.).